robhabraken/advent-of-code-2023/05/README.md

+*This is a copy of the original puzzle description.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/05/solutions.md).*

+---
 # Day 5: If You Give A Seed A Fertilizer
 You take the boat and find the gardener right where you were told he would be: managing a giant "garden" that looks more to you like a farm.